All the Web's a Guide. Sites to Visit for Casual Learning

 This one is a bit obvious, but magazines are always a great place to learn new things.
-These three publications pertain to freelancers.
-They contain articles and other expected content but these also feature other types of educational material like webinars, classes, and infographics.
+These publications contain a lot of advice freelancers can use.
+They also contain more than just articles, featuring webinars, online classes, infographics, and more.

 Entrepreneurs and freelancers are two peas in a pod, cut from the same cloth, you get it.
-Accordingly their articles are very useful for freelancers.
-Beyond that they have regular webinars that require a subscription.
+Accordingly, their articles are very useful for freelancers.
+Beyond that, they have regular webinars that require a subscription to view.
 Some webinars are accessible anytime but they also have weekly live interactive ones.
-Their topics include: Running a business, starting a business, marketing, personal growth, leadership, and social media.
-If you want a longer more detailed learning experience try their “Start A Business” multi-lesson course.
-It costs $200 and once you purchase it you can access it whenever.
+Some topics include: Running a business, starting a business, marketing, personal growth, leadership, and social media.
+If you want a longer, more detailed, learning experience, try their “Start A Business” multi-lesson course.
+It costs $200, and once you purchase it you can access it whenever.
 It isn’t timed and you can take the classes in whichever order you like.
 They say it generally takes people between 3-6 months to complete.
-It is interactive, with exercises and assignment mandatory for completion.
+It is interactive, with exercises and assignments mandatory for completion.

-The Harvard Business Review, as the names suggests, focuses on business and content relevant to business owners.
-That being said their articles are still very much useful for freelancers and not too niche or complex that someone less experienced wouldn’t understand.
-That’s just the beginning though because for $12/month, subscribers get way more.
+The Harvard Business Review, as the name suggests, centers around content relevant to business owners.
+That being said, their articles are still very much useful for freelancers and not too niche or complex that someone less experienced wouldn’t understand.
+That’s just the beginning though, because for $12/month, subscribers get way more.

 What they offer to subscribers are 4 databases, all of which are fantastic learning tools.
 The Big Idea is a series of long form “deep dive” articles on particular topics.
-The Visual Library is an archive of useful graphs, slides, decks, and charts that subscribers can not only view but download.
-These charts range from current oil prices to the common traits successful leaders have.
+The Visual Library is an archive of useful graphs, slides, decks, and charts that subscribers can not only view, but download.
+These charts range from current oil prices to the common traits successful leaders share.
 The Reading List is a list of articles arranged by specific concerns or skills designed to improve your skill set.
-Their Case Studies database are very detailed analysis of real-word business scenarios and solutions such as Home Depot’s management crisis or the Japanese government’s handling of the Fukishima earthquake.
+Their Case Studies database are very detailed analyses of real-word events and the business solutions that solved them.
+Some have included Home Depot’s management crisis and the Japanese government’s handling of the Fukushima earthquake.
 They also have a database of webinars all of which are free, but non-subscribers can only view so many at a time.

-There are of course plenty of other annals of easily digestible knowledge on the web.
+There are plenty of other annals of easily digestible knowledge on the web.
 You’ve just got to know where to look.

 Another great destination for more general learning and free online education is TED-Ed.
-From the same people that brought you the all-encompassing, motivational web series comes a site chocked full of educational videos.
-Most include impressive animation, most are around ten minutes long, and all are free.
+From the same people that brought you the all-encompassing, motivational, web series comes a site chock full of educational videos.
+Most include impressive animation, are around ten minutes long, and are totally free.

 Not only is TED-Ed an excellent site for the curious, but it also includes supplemental materials and quizzes on each video.
-This makes the site extremely useful in formal education settings, as well as in entertaining ways to brush up on new discoveries and topics.
+This makes the site extremely useful in formal education settings.
 Unlike many online learning sites, the topics on TED-Ed deal with more everyday practical issues and are taught in a conversational manner rather than via lecture.
 Some of the videos include: How One Scientist Took On the Chemical Industry, How Can We Solve the Antibiotic Resistance Crisis?
-Why Isn’t the Netherlands Underwater?
+Why Aren’t the Netherlands Underwater?
 And What It’s Like to Be a Muslim in America.

 PEOPLE PER HOUR & OTHER JOB SITES